In this guide

 There are, however, many employment opportunities within private corporations for which an MLS is sufficient.
 Graduates will typically find these opportunities in risk and compliance departments as legal assistants or paralegals.

-A Doctor of Jurisprudence (J.D.) program provides students a broad understanding of the law.
+A Doctor of Jurisprudence (J.D.) program provides students with a broad understanding of the law.
 With a J.D., graduates are permitted to practice law in the United States after passing a state bar examination and obtaining a law license.
 As the minimum requirement for practicing law, law school J.D. curriculum does not usually include courses specific to cybersecurity law.

 A Master of Laws (LL.M.) degree is an internationally recognized post-Juris Doctor (J.D.) law degree.
 To be awarded an LL.M., US domestic students must already hold a J.D. degree, and international students must have a Bachelor of Laws (LLB) or its equivalent.

-LL.M. degrees focus on a specific area of the law, providing students with the experiences and expertise to become an expert in that area.
+LL.M. degrees focus on a specific area of the law, providing students with the experiences and expertise to become an experts in that area.
 Cybersecurity concentration provides law students with a sophisticated understanding of the legal, policy, and technical structures associated with cybersecurity.

 Graduating with an LL.M. in Cybersecurity Law and Data Privacy will prepare a student for a job practicing law in the fields of cybersecurity and information privacy, or any area that deals with high-value or confidential information.
 Lawyers with LL.M. degrees work at law firms, for the government, or as in-house counsel at corporations.